leontoeides/indicium/README.md

     .for_each(|(index, element)| search_index.insert(&index, element));
 ```

-The above code will work for a previously populated `Vec`.
-The preferred method
+The above example will work for a previously populated `Vec`.
+However, the
-is to index your collection (Vec, HashMap, etc.) as it is being populated.
+preferred method is to index your collection (Vec, HashMap, etc.) as it is being
+populated.

 Once the index has been populated, you can use the `autocomplete` and `search`
 functions.